 Suggested Walk: Take a stroll through the North End, where the smell of freshly baked cannoli and pizza wafts through the air, drawing visitors into the neighborhood’s many Italian eateries.

 There are seemingly endless ways to enjoy the landscape of Singapore on foot—from waterfront walks along the city’s beaches to strolls through forested parks and historical neighborhoods.
 Some of the most unique areas include Gardens by the Bay, a fantastical garden, and the Helix Bridge, which affords beautiful views of Marina Bay—particularly at night.

 Suggested Walk: It’s popular, but it can’t be missed: Singapore’s Southern Ridges Trail takes travelers through the forest to the highest pedestrian bridge in the country.

-Suggested Walk: Walk the walls for a different perspective on this UNESCO World Heritage City.
+Suggested Walk: Walk the city walls for a different perspective on this UNESCO World Heritage City.

-Suggested Walk: You can’t go to Fez without getting lost in the medina, a maze of walkways that preserve the history and culture of this ancient city.
-You’ll see locals weaving carpets, molding pottery and preparing traditional Moroccan meals along the way.
+Suggested Walk: You can’t go to Fes without getting lost in the medina, a maze of walkways that preserve the history and culture of this ancient city.
+You’ll see locals weaving carpets, molding pottery, and preparing traditional Moroccan meals along the way.

 San Antonio, U.S.A.

 San Antonio‘s top landmarks are clustered together, making it easy to see most of them by foot.
 The River Walk, lined with shops and restaurants (don’t miss Boudro’s), is within easy walking distance of the the Alamo, which in turn is near several other missions worth visiting.